The Tapping Evidence Base

 The questions people actually ask

-Is tapping (EFT) evidence-based?
+Is Tapping (EFT) evidence-based?

-Yes โ€” with caveats worth understanding.
-EFT/tapping is documented across 467 studies and reviews catalogued here โ€” 342 primary studies plus 125 reviews and meta-analyses โ€” including 124 randomized controlled trials and 45 meta-analyses and systematic reviews, published in peer-reviewed medical and psychology journals across 9 languages.
+Yes — with caveats worth understanding.
+EFT/Tapping is documented across 407 studies and reviews catalogued here — 300 primary studies plus 107 reviews and meta-analyses — including 99 randomized controlled trials and 42 meta-analyses and systematic reviews, published in peer-reviewed medical and psychology journals across 8 languages.
 Meta-analyses report large average effects for anxiety, depression, and PTSD.
 The fair criticism is that some trials use waitlist rather than active comparison groups and rely on self-report, and that more head-to-head trials against treatments like CBT are needed.
-The accurate one-line answer: tapping has a real and growing peer-reviewed evidence base, stronger than most people assume, and still maturing.
+The accurate one-line answer: Tapping has a real and growing peer-reviewed evidence base, stronger than most people assume, and still maturing.

-How many randomized controlled trials of tapping are there?
+How many randomized controlled trials of Tapping are there?

-This directory catalogues 124 randomized controlled trials of EFT/tapping, alongside 45 meta-analyses and systematic reviews and many pilot, outcome, and case studies โ€” 467 records in total, each listed with its design, sample size, and original source.
+This directory catalogues 99 randomized controlled trials of EFT/Tapping, alongside 42 meta-analyses and systematic reviews and many pilot, outcome, and case studies — 407 unique publications in total, each listed with its design, sample size, and original source.

-What do meta-analyses say about tapping?
+What do meta-analyses say about Tapping?

-Published meta-analyses report large pooled effect sizes for tapping on anxiety (Clond, 2016), depression (Nelms & Castel, 2016; Seok & Kim, 2024), and PTSD (Sebastian & Nelms, 2017), typically in the range considered 'large' in psychology.
+Published meta-analyses report large pooled effect sizes for Tapping on anxiety (Clond, 2016), depression (Nelms & Castel, 2016; Seok & Kim, 2024), and PTSD (Sebastian & Nelms, 2017), typically in the range considered 'large' in psychology.
 Each of these, with its exact figures and confidence intervals, is listed and linked in this directory.

-Why do some people say tapping is pseudoscience?
+Why do some people say Tapping is pseudoscience?

 The main criticisms are that early trials often compared tapping to a waitlist rather than an active treatment, that many outcomes are self-reported, and that 'dismantling' studies question whether the acupressure points add anything beyond the exposure and cognitive elements.
 These are legitimate points and we list the critical and null studies openly, right alongside the positive ones.
 What the 'pseudoscience' label misses is the size of the peer-reviewed literature: hundreds of studies, including RCTs and meta-analyses in indexed journals.

-Is tapping recognized by professional bodies?
+Is Tapping recognized by professional bodies?

 Tapping's evidence has been evaluated against the American Psychological Association's published criteria for empirically supported treatments, and several reviews argue it meets that threshold for conditions like PTSD and anxiety.
-To be clear: that is a claim made in peer-reviewed papers, not an official APA designation, and the APA has not endorsed tapping.
+To be clear: that is a claim made in peer-reviewed papers, not an official APA designation, and the APA has not endorsed Tapping.
 It does not have the decades of endorsement that treatments like CBT have.
 The honest framing is that it is an evidence-supported technique whose formal recognition is still catching up to its research base.

-This page summarizes the full Tapping Evidence Base โ€” 467 studies and reviews, openly sourced, including the criticisms and null results.
+This page summarizes the full Tapping Evidence Base — 407 studies and reviews, openly sourced, including the criticisms and null results.
 See the methodology for how it was compiled, or explore the data visually.